koussay97/mock-repo/README.md

 # mock-repo
-this repo is used to create fake json placeholders these endponts are created by default from the .mokend.json file this is the link for the docs required to understand the syntax for creating the models .. https://docs.mockend.com/
+this repo is used to create fake json placeholders these endpoints are created by default from the .mokend.json file this is the link for the docs required to understand the syntax for creating the models .. https://docs.mockend.com/